Physiotherapy

 Definition

-Physiotherapy is a profession of health and a clinical science.
-Use the movement to strengthen, maintain, or restore the patient’s functional abilities.
+Physiotherapy is a health profession and a clinical science.
+Use movement to strengthen, maintain or restore the patient’s functional capabilities.

-Physiotherapy is the therapy of the human gesture (kinêsis means “movement” in Greek).
-He therefore uses the movement or, on the contrary, corrects and reduces it, with different techniques and / or by the application of a restraint system, in order to restore an impaired function of the body.
-For example, the physiotherapist allows the patient to resume the use of a hand after a reconstruction operation or at least to teach him how to adapt to his new pathology or to teach an amputated patient to walk with a prosthesis.
+Physiotherapy is the therapy of human movement (kinêsis means “movement” in Greek).
+He therefore uses movement or, on the contrary, corrects and reduces it, with different techniques and/or by applying a restraint system, in order to restore an altered body function.
+For example, a physiotherapist can help a patient regain the use of a hand after reconstructive surgery, or at least teach them to adapt to their new pathology, or teach an amputee to walk with a prosthesis.

 Physiotherapy means movement therapy.
-As a result, the physiotherapist uses many techniques to re-educate the movement and posture of his patients.
+As a result, physiotherapists use a wide range of techniques to re-educate their patients’ movement and posture.
 It is therefore both muscular and articular.

-One of the main acts of physiotherapy is the manual therapy, that is to say the solicitation of tissues (muscles, tendons or subcutaneous tissues) of the patient by means of various manual techniques among which we can find the massage .
-Physiotherapy also uses different physical means (heat, cold, electric currents, ultrasound, infrared, tecar therapy, shock waves, …).
+One of the main acts of physiotherapy is manual therapy, i.e. the stimulation of the patient’s tissues (muscles, tendons or subcutaneous tissues) using a variety of manual techniques, including massage.
+Physiotherapy also uses a variety of physical means (heat, cold, electric currents, ultrasound, infrared, tecar therapy, shock waves, etc.).

-Physiotherapy also covers the techniques of respiratory physiotherapy for infants with bronchiolitis, for example, to help maintain volume and declutter.
-But also the realization of elastic restraints (strapping), flexible (support arm, bandage elbow to the body) or rigid (corset for immobilization of the spine).
+Physiotherapy also covers respiratory physiotherapy techniques for infants with bronchiolitis, for example, to help maintain volume and clear congestion.
+But also the creation of elastic (strapping), flexible (support arm, elbow to body bandage) or rigid (corset for spinal immobilization) restrictions.

-This discipline includes the rehabilitation of almost all medical conditions.
+This discipline encompasses the rehabilitation of almost all medical conditions.
 This profession belongs to the body of rehabilitators such as speech therapists, occupational therapists, neuropsychologists, psychomotor therapists and orthoptists.

 The physiotherapist

-The physiotherapist has the knowledge and skills necessary to provide quality treatment in the therapeutic field, but also intervenes in the areas of well-being, prevention, recreation, fitness and aesthetics.
-Always ready to be informed of news and latest developments of the year, the physiotherapist is regularly updated with continuing education in Luxembourg or abroad.
+Physiotherapists have the knowledge and skills needed to provide quality treatment in the therapeutic field, but also in the fields of well-being, prevention, leisure, physical fitness and aesthetics.
+Always ready to keep abreast of the year’s latest developments, physiotherapists are regularly updated through continuing education in Luxembourg or abroad.

-The physiotherapist helps you solve your problems, recover your physical abilities and resume an active life by offering solutions tailored to your needs.
+The physiotherapist will help you to solve your problems, regain your physical capabilities and get back to an active life by offering solutions tailored to your needs.